301 redirects are so important.

 - Redirecting Multiple Pages to One Page

-Moving all of your link requests from an old site to one location, such as a new homepage, will require you to move the content on a page-by-page basis.
+Moving all your link requests from an old site to one location, such as a new homepage, will require you to move the content on a page-by-page basis.
 Use the following code to perform this action:

-Redirect 301 /oldsite1.htm http://www.yournewsite.com
+Redirect 301 /oldsite1.htm https://www.yournewsite.com

-Redirect 301 /oldsite2.htm http://www.yournewsite.com
+Redirect 301 /oldsite2.htm https://www.yournewsite.com

-Redirect 301 /oldsite3.htm http://www.yournewsite.com
+Redirect 301 /oldsite3.htm https://www.yournewsite.com

-Redirect 301 /oldsite4.htm http://www.yournewsite.com
+Redirect 301 /oldsite4.htm https://www.yournewsite.com

 - Changing Filename With a Redirect

-You can use a php extension to redirect all of the old files from one account that end with html to one file on a new account.
+You can use a php extension to redirect all the old files from one account that end with html to one file on a new account.
 You can also use this method if you want to change all of your extensions without losing any incoming links from old pages with the following code:

-RedirectMatch 301 (.*)\.html$ http://www.yoursite.com$1.php
+RedirectMatch 301 (.*)\.html$ https://www.yoursite.com$1.php

 - Redirecting CMS But Keeping Database